Non-Fiction Books 2025: 40 New Releases I’m Excited to Read

 At Last She Stood: How Joey Geurerro Spied, Survived, and Fought for Freedom by Erin Entrada Kelly

-I really love Erin Entrada Kelly’s fictional books so I’m excited to check out her first non-fiction book!
+I really love Erin Entrada Kelly’s fiction books, so I’m excited to check out her first non-fiction book!
 At Last She Stood tells the inspiring story of Josefina Guerrero, a Filipino World War II spy, leprosy survivor and an unsung hero.
 Due to her illness, she joined the guerrilla resistance and secretly carried messages that helped the Allies.
 It’s a powerful narrative that blends history and courage while sharing a message of perseverance.

 Malcolm Lives!: The Official Biography of Malcolm X for Young Readers by Ibram X. Kendi